-Reputation management isn’t just about responding when a problem arises, but involves building up a strong foundation in the minds and trust of potential customers.
+Reputation management isn’t just about responding when a problem arises but involves building up a strong foundation in the minds and trust of potential customers.
 The best way is to get out there and start building up relationships with your potential new customers on social media, forums and other places you can be an active participant.

 By building up a strong positive reputation, you will be better equipped to weather any negative comments that come your way.
 If you become a business voice that is respected and well thought of, then people will be less likely to be swayed by one negative opinion and more probable to listen to your explanation, as well as spring to your defence.

-Don’t be afraid of feedback – in fact as a business, you should openly invite customers to feed back as often as you can.
+Don’t be afraid of feedback – in fact as a business, you should openly invite customers to feedback as often as you can.
 That way, you are showing your company to be an open and transparent one, which cares about the concerns of its customers.

 If you do find a negative review or have to reply to a complaint publicly, try to maintain a professional but helpful attitude.
 Try to resolve any legitimate issues amicably.
-You may want to take your initial communication with the person off the review site or forum, but publish the results publically.
+You may want to take your initial communication with the person off of the review site or forum but publish the results publically.
 Even invite the complainant to re-evaluate their original comments.

 Don’t wait for someone to bring their negative comments to you.
 You need to be proactively searching to ensure that you can address and comment whenever you come across a bad review.
-While it can be difficult to constantly read through all the social media comments, there are apps that can help you to monitor what is being said out there in cyber space – apps like Trackur, Google Alerts, Sprout Social and others.
-By keeping your finger of the pulse of the internet, you need never be taken by surprise by what others are saying about you.
+While it can be difficult to constantly read through all the social media comments, there are apps that can help you to monitor what is being said out there in cyberspace – apps like Trackur, Google Alerts, Sprout Social and others.
+By keeping your finger on the pulse of the internet, you need never be taken by surprise by what others are saying about you.

 WE CAN HELP YOU